tharun2107/theraConnectnew/frontend/README.md

 ## License

-This project is part of the TheraConnect platform.
+This project is part of the Therabee platform.